 He received his Bachelor of Arts degree in Management Science from the University of California, San Diego.

 Mr. Korangy is a seasoned executive with broad expertise, having more than 20 years of experience in investing and operating roles across a wide range of industries.
-He currently serves as the Chief Financial Officer and Chief Strategy Officer of Beaver-Visitec International (“BVI”), a leading global developer, manufacturer and marketer of surgical devices for the ophthalmic marketplace.
+He currently serves as the President and CEO of BVI Medical, Inc., a leading global developer, manufacturer and marketer of surgical devices for the ophthalmic marketplace.
+Prior to this, he served as the CFO and Chief Strategy Officer of BVI.
 Prior to his appointment at BVI, Mr. Korangy was a senior executive at Novartis Group AG (NYSE: NVS), where he served as the Global Head of Corporate Finance.
-Prior to joining Novartis in 2010, Mr. Korangy served as a Managing Director at The Blackstone Group (NYSE: BX), where he spent approximately 15 years in the firm’s restructuring and private equity businesses.
-He currently serves on the Board of Directors of The Hain Celestial Group (NASDAQ: HAIN) and has previously served on several other public and private corporate boards.
+At Novartis he ran multiple international geographies for the Alcon Division.
+Prior to joining Novartis in 2010, Mr. Korangy served as a Managing Director at The Blackstone Group (NYSE: BX), where he spent approximately 15 years in the firm's restructuring and private equity businesses.
+He currently serves on the Board of Directors of BVI Holdings Ltd and The Hain Celestial Group (NASDAQ: HAIN) and has previously served on several other public and private corporate boards.

 Mr. Moran has served as Chief Executive Officer since October 1, 2018.
 Prior to joining the Company, from 2015 to September 2018, Mr. Moran served as President of the Americas, ConvaTec Group Plc (LON: CTEC) (“ConvaTec”), an international medical products and technologies company, offering products and services in the areas of wound and skin care, ostomy care, continence and critical care and infusion devices.
 Prior to his employment at ConvaTec, Mr. Moran held roles in sales, marketing and general management over the course of eighteen years at Coviden plc (“Coviden”), an Irish-headquartered global health care products company and manufacturer of medical devices and supplies.
 While at Coviden, until 2015, Mr. Moran served simultaneously as VP and General Manager of both the SharpSafety and Monitoring & Operating Room divisions.
 Following the 2015 acquisition of Covidien by Medtronic (NYSE:MDT), Mr. Moran was named the Global Vice President and General Manager of the Patient Care and Safety Division.
 Mr. Moran also served on the CEO Advisory Council for Advanced Medical Technology Association (AdvaMed), a medical device trade association.
 Mr. Moran earned a B.A. in Organizational Communication at The State University of New York at Geneseo.
 Mr. Moran was selected as a director because of his broad commercial experience and leadership in the medical technology sector.